 Marksmanship coach is categorized as a free military occupational specialty (FMOS), meaning it's open to all Marines, regardless of what their primary MOS is.
 Most FMOS have requirements separate from those of a Marine's primary MOS.

 The Marine Corps categorizes this job as PMOS 0933.
-It's open to enlisted Marines holding rank from private to sergeant; most Marines are recommended or volunteered for this training by their commanding officer, after showing talent with a weapon.
+It's open to enlisted Marines holding rank from private to sergeant, and most Marines are recommended or volunteered for this training by their commanding officer only after showing talent with a weapon.

 Duties of Marine Marksmanship Coaches